 I couldn’t breathe!
 It was like being in the northern Indian enviromental disaster that is Faridabad all over again only this time there was no barcode of factory chimneys scarring the horizon, this disaster was nothing more than a queue of people waiting for a bus!
 The woman peering out of a tiny ticket counter had promised me the bus would arrive shortly before handing me my ticket.
 That was over an hour ago.
 At first I had stood alone but after a while a cigarette puffing crowd had formed at the bus stop, lighting up cigarette after cigarette while hissing at their watches and tapping their feet impatiently.
 I couldn’t handle it anymore, my poor lungs, my sanity, was this what Romania was going to be like, had I once again made a terrible terrible mistake?
-I stormed back to the kiosk and demanded my money back, I had decided I was going to dive into the shark infested world of the Bucharest taxi driver.
+I had decided instead I was going to dive into the shark infested world of the Bucharest taxi driver.

 I ordered a taxi from an automated machine and before I knew it I was being whisked towards downtown; seat belt not included.
 My body froze as the growl of a plane engine intensified until I thought my eardrums would burst.
 Looking out of the taxi window I realised a military jet had made a low swoop metres above the heads of a crowd lining the road before climbing vertically like an angry little bee piercing the blue sky.
 I remembered how we had circled above Bucharest for half an hour, the captain had informed us matter-of-factly that Romania’s main international airport was now closed to commercial airliners and we could do nothing but make a loop above the flat patchwork plains of Wallachia.
 There was an airshow on and I guess the military had the priority platinum card.